Jaiheravi/Minos/README.md

 A layout is composed by three elements: container, grid, column.
 The container element defines a section with a maximum width in pixels according to the `--grid-container-width` property.
 Columns must be placed within grid elements.

+**SUPPORT**: Support is available only to sponsors.
+Make sure to become a Github Sponsor by clicking in the "Sponsor" button at the top of the page before opening an issue report.
+Tiers start at $10 a month.

 ## Installation

 ```